quandelaa/attendance-system/README.md

 - Face detection running at all times via webcam using MediaPipe
 - Face recognition using DeepFace (specifically the ArcFace model)
 - Adding students with their credentials (name, age, unique student id)
+- Disallows adding student if the inputted student id has a duplicate
 - Automatic attendance logging and prevents duplicate entries per day
 - TTS feedback for logging in or adding students
 - SQLite database for keeping record of student data and attendance data